pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

        --Bake.bakery_class="pangeo_forge_runner.bakery.flink.FlinkOperatorBakery"
    ```

-Where you put things is your choice but please make sure you don't commit any AWS secrets into GH
+Whether you put things in a config file or pass via CLI, it's your choice but please make sure you don't commit any AWS secrets unintentionally

 ## Running the recipe

 Now let's run a recipe!
 First we need to find a public recipe.
-Let's reuse the one for intergration tests: `"https://github.com/pforgetest/gpcp-from-gcs-feedstock.git"`
+Let's reuse the one for integration tests: `"https://github.com/pforgetest/gpcp-from-gcs-feedstock.git"`.
 Below is the minimal required args for running Flink:

    ```bash